UPDATE

 Before you may take the exam, you must:

-1. Find a certified appraiser willing to supervise your work experience as a licensed registered appraiser trainee.
-See State-registered real estate appraiser trainee for more information.
+1. Find a certified appraiser willing to supervise your work experience as a licensed state-registered appraiser trainee.

-2. Work under the supervisory appraiser to get at least 1 years' real estate appraiser experience (12 full months, first date through last date of experience log, and 2,000 hours).
+2. Work under the supervisory appraiser to get at least a year of real estate appraiser experience (12 full months, first date through last date of experience log, and 2,000 hours).

 Before you apply for the exam

 1. Complete the Real Estate Appraiser Applicant Experience Log in chronological order.
 You won't be granted credit for restricted appraisal reports.
-Trainees won't be granted credit for review appraisal reports.
+Trainees won't be granted credit for reviewing appraisal reports.

 • Every page must be signed by you.
-All pages with experience obtained under a supervisor must also be signed by them.
-If you have multiple supervisors, separate logs must be maintained.
+All pages with supervised experience must also be signed by your supervisor.
+If you have multiple supervisors, a separate log must be maintained for each supervisor.
 If you are a returning appraiser using experience from when you were licensed, you do not need to sign twice.

 2. Request official college transcripts be sent to: